electrified/simple-api/README.md

 # simple-api
-Simple API for various test projects
+Simple API for various test projects.

-Routes for etst projects should be created under the project name
+Routes for etst projects should be created under the project name.